Danilla Riyadi: 2010–2016: Career beginnings and Telisik

-2016-now: Lintasan Waktu and film career
+2016–present: Lintasan Waktu and film career

 Her second album, Lintasan Waktu, was released in 2017 with two singles accompanying it: "Kalapuna" and "Aaa".
 The album was nominated for Indonesian Choice Awards 2018's Album of the Year.

 Musical styles

 The singer's first album mixed elements of bossa nova, jazz, and traditional Indonesian pop music, with her distinctive alto vocal and laid-back singing style, which would later prove to become one of her main strengths.
 On her second album, on which Danilla eventually adapted the role of main songwriter, she could finally play the type of music she's always more enthusiastic toward.
 Her sophomore album Lintasan Waktu saw the singer straying away from the friendlier sounds and minimalistic productions of her first album—without abandoning it completely—to a more modern pop sounds of R&B and psychedelic music, adding synthesizer and electric guitar to the arrangements.

 She has cited several bossa nova and jazz artists such as Antônio Carlos Jobim, João Gilberto, Frank Sinatra, Billie Holiday, Astrud Gilberto, Ella Fitzgerald and Diana Krall to be her influences.
 She also draws inspirations from various contemporary pop and rock musicians like Radiohead, Jay-Jay Johanson, Sophie Ellis-Bextor, Portishead and Coldplay.